MangoTheCat/blog_strictly/README.md

 | American Smooth |  31.57843 |  7.333333 |   102 |
 | Quickstep       |  30.71538 |  5.823077 |   130 |

 Rats.
 My hypothesis is in trouble.
+The Charleston does indeed have a high `MeanWeek` which means it appears later in the series when the scores are higher.
 My children have long since gone to bed so let’s take it up a notch and build a statistical model that can account for `Week` and `Dance` at the same time.

 ## Linear Model